mehrdaad/Hardcore_OSINT_Rec/README.md

 - [Reputation Authority](http://www.reputationauthority.org/) - Shows reputational data on specified domain or IP address.
 - [Unmask Parasites](http://www.unmaskparasites.com/security-report/) - Looks up the URL in the Google Safe Browsing database.

-- [URL Query](http://urlquery.net/) - Looks up the URL in its database of suspicious sites and examines the site’s content.
 - [urlscan.io](https://urlscan.io/) - Examines the URL in real time and displays the requests it issues to render the page.
 - [URLVoid](http://www.urlvoid.com/) - - Looks up the URL in several blacklisting services.
 - [IPVoid](http://www.ipvoid.com/) - Looks up the IP in several blacklisting services.